It's great to have you here, Rush Limbaugh on the EIB Network, the Limbaugh Institute for Advanced Conservative Studies on a roll.

 Well, what happened to the first long-term relationship?

-Busted up, probably had something to do with the kids.
+Probably had something to do with the kids.

 This is a shift.

-This is Dr. Jackie Gabb, that's a woman, J-A-C-Q-U-I, probably Jacques.
+That's a woman, J-A-C-Q-U-I, probably Jacques.

-Dr. Jacques Gabb, the senior lecturer in social policy at Open University, the lead author of the study, told the Daily Telegraph in London that this is a shift away from the idea that they're just failed relationships to be put in a cupboard and forgotten about.
+Dr. Jacques Gabb, a senior lecturer in social policy at Open University, the lead author of the study, told the Daily Telegraph in London that this is a shift away from the idea that they're just failed relationships to be put in a cupboard and forgotten about.

-It shows they've learned something through them, therefore it can be an enriching experience.
+It shows they've learned something through them.

-The one big difference, researchers found between men and women, mothers more than twice as likely to say their kids are the most important person in their lives.
+The one big difference researchers found between men and women, mothers more than twice as likely to say their kids are the most important person in their lives.

-Fathers said nope, it's their partner.
+Fathers said, nope, it's their partner.

 So let's take that.

-The one big difference, mothers twice as likely to say their kids are the most important people in their lives.
+Mothers twice as likely to say their kids are the most important people in their lives.

-Men, the fathers say their wife is.
+Men, the fathers, say their wife is.

 Their partner.